metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Tampa Bay's adjustments in the second half mainly came in the form of running the ball more.
 It's working though.

+Malcolm Jenkins has been a force against the ground game.
+Something to keep in mind for next year.

 **TB Pass Rush**
 Hits: 4
 Hurries: 5